peterroe/Linv/readme.md

 -->
 ## What is Linv?

-:rocket: a micro framwork like Vue :zap:
+:rocket: a micro framework like Vue :zap:

 ## Install